Overload Behavior Simulator

 By the time you notice, your p95 is through the roof, timeouts are cascading, and the queue that was supposed to help is the reason your system feels broken.
 The overload was always there.
 The queue just hid it.

-LoadLens makes this tradeoff impossible to miss.
+LoadLens makes this tradeoff visible instantly.

 ⬤ Fail-Fast